anwari-fikri/borneo-bulletin-bot/README.md

+[I cant fix this cloudflare blocking my scraping when i host it on my VPS.
+I can run this on my main PC though]

 # Borneo Bulletin Discord Bot

 A Discord bot that fetches and shares latest news from Borneo Bulletin.
 The repository contains the scraper pipeline that collects articles daily.